Effective and Efficient Dropout for Deep Convolutional Neural Networks: Dropout for Deep Convolutional Neural Networks

-In this section, we first formulate the general transformation of convolutional neural networks in the viewpoint of split-transform-aggregate with the most fundamental components: neurons and channels respectively.
-Based on such formulation, we introduce general training mechanisms with drop-operations of different structural level deriving from dropout for deep CNNs.
-We also propose and examine various architectures of convolutional building blocks that are better in line with the dynamics of drop-operations introduced for deep CNNs.
+In this section, we first formulate the basic transformations of Convolutional Neural Networks from the viewpoint of split-transform-aggregate.
+We then introduce general training mechanisms with dropout operations at different structural levels for CNNs.
+We also examine various CNN architectures and propose convolutional building blocks with dropout training that are better in line with the dropout mechanisms for more efficient and effective regularization.